The Only Way Is Essex: Production

 The show was initially filmed just a few days in advance and has been narrated by Denise van Outen since its inception.
 The first series ran for four weeks, airing every Wednesday and Sunday.
 The show has been described by the Daily Mirror as Britain's answer to The Hills and Jersey Shore.
 Series 2 began on 20 March 2011, once again airing every Wednesday and Sunday, but with longer episodes than Series 1.
 Series 2 also saw the departure of original cast member Amy Childs.
 The second series consisted of 14 episodes, ending on 4 May 2011.
 The series returned for a third series on 25 September 2011 and was the final series to feature two of the original cast members Mark Wright whose departure was seen in the final episode while Kirk Norcross departed off-screen like Childs.
 The series ended on 9 November 2011.
 On 2 December 2011, it was revealed that many of the cast would not be returning for the fourth series in 2012 but would feature in the 2011 Christmas Special.
 The fourth series began in January 2012.

 Digital Spy reported that the series had been renewed for a further four series following the Christmas Special and would air four 10-episode runs in 2012.

 On 20 March 2020, it was announced that filming for the forthcoming twenty-sixth series had been postponed due to the impact of the COVID-19 pandemic on television.
 ITV said the move was to ensure the "safety of the cast and crew".
 Whilst off air, it was announced that the show would return later in the air with an extended series for the show's 10th anniversary and would include the return of old cast members, as well as going back to two episodes per week.
 The show returned for its twenty-seventh series on 14 March 2021 where it once again reverted to just one episode per week.
 Despite filming for this series taking place during a national lockdown, some restaurants and pubs opened especially for the show.

 Two months after the twenty-seventh series had aired, the production team announced that the cast would face an overhaul, with several cast members having been axed.
 They described the change as an evolution of the series and explained that it would allow for the remaining cast to be featured more.
 They also assured axed cast members that they would be able to receive welfare support from ITV if needed and thanked them for appearing on the series.

+In September 2024, when The Only Way Is Essex producer Lime Pictures shuttered its London production office, Objective Media Group (which is owned by Lime Pictures' parent All3Media) under its unscripted entertainment label Objective Entertainment had taken over Lime Pictures' reality state including The Only Way Is Essex with Objecitve Entertainment would produce future series starting with series 33.